-Inventory OptimizationTM enables enterprises to reduce overall network inventory to release working capital while improving sales and customer order fill rates.
+Inventory Optimization enables enterprises to reduce overall network inventory to release working capital while improving sales and customer order fill rates.
 Inventory Optimization also provides analytical tools to better balance the financial trade-off between improving customer service levels and overall inventory investments.
 Our multi-echelon, all-channel solution helps organizations manage distribution networks with more than one type or level of distribution center between suppliers and various endpoints.
-Vendor Managed Inventory TM helps formulate tighter, lasting relationships with key trading partners, such as replenishing products into customers' locations or sharing key supply chain performance indicators.
+Demand Forecasting is a sophisticated, yet easy-to-use solution to help organizations anticipate demand and simplify forecasting complexities by managing infinite combinations of locations, products and forecasting models; differing time horizons and forecasting methods for assortment, financial and replenishment planning; distorted historical data; seasonal variations; and exceptions.
+Vendor Managed Inventory helps formulate tighter, lasting relationships with key trading partners, such as replenishing products into customers' locations or sharing key supply chain performance indicators.

-Transportation Lifecycle Management optimizes all aspects of transporting product through supply chains, from procurement through delivery.
+Transportation Management optimizes all aspects of transporting product through supply chains, from procurement through delivery.
 The system helps companies manage assets, timing, accuracy, and costs for both inbound and outbound shipments, and across private and contracted fleets.
 The solution also interconnects transportation partners and suppliers to improve visibility to initial and changing requirements as well as to improve delivery and billing accuracy.

-Distribution ManagementTM is designed to effectively manage the key assets required to run complex distribution operations, and to move goods and information through a warehouse with precision and velocity.
-The suite enables (among other processes) knowing what inventory will be arriving at a distribution center; receiving, putting away and shipping inventory, and managing distribution-related labor.
+Distribution Management is designed to effectively manage the key assets required to run complex distribution operations, and to move goods and information through a warehouse with precision and velocity.
+The suite enables (among other processes) knowing what inventory will be arriving at a distribution center; receiving, inventory put away and shipping, and managing distribution-related labor.